-Report to the Governor and the General Court – Fiscal Year 2021
+Report to the Governor and General Court: Fiscal Year 2022

-FY21 Report to the Governor and the General Court [PDF]
+FY22 Report to the Governor and General Court

 After each fiscal year, MLAC provides a report to the Governor and the Massachusetts Legislature that describes MLAC and the work of the organizations that it funds.